Zanzibar: 5 Awesome Things to Do Worthy of Your Bucket List

-There is much to see and do in Zanzibar, whether you are looking for an adventure, a touch history or just pure relaxation.
+There is much to see and do in Zanzibar, whether you are looking for an adventure, a touch history, or just pure relaxation.
 Zanzibar’s scenic landscape is second to none and is home to unique wildlife found nowhere else in the world.

 Strategically located just off the Old Stone Town, Prison Island offers more than its notorious history.
 It is also home to giant land tortoises known as the Giant Aldabra Tortoise.
-These large creatures were previous imported from the island of Seychelles in the 19th century and have made Prison Island their home ever since.
+These large creatures were previously imported from the island of Seychelles in the 19th century and have made Prison Island their home ever since.

 Giant Aldabra Tortoises can live up to 2 centuries long and is an herbivorous animal, eating grass, leaves and woody plant stems.
 Take the opportunity to feed and pet these gentle giants when you take a stroll along Prison Island!